DSS mandates new safeguard for abuse, neglect cases

 “It’s frustrating to both the community and our staff that an allegation is not enough,” Clavin said.
 “We still need that supportive evidence.”

-About 75 percent of reports of child abuse or neglect -- there are more than 9,000 a year -- are determined to be unfounded, Clavin said.
-That figure led at least one legislator to question whether “a lot are falling through the cracks.”
+About 75 percent of reports of child abuse or neglect — there are more than 9,000 a year — are determined to be unfounded, Clavin said.
+That figure led at least one lawmaker, Legis.
+Steve Flotteron (R-Brightwaters) to question whether “a lot are falling through the cracks.”

 Comments